robervalwalsh/analysis-mssmhbb/README.md

 wp = medium
 algorithm = deepflavour
 ```
-where `wp` if the working point of each required b-tagged jet (:warning: notice that the order matters!)
+where `wp` if the working point of each required b-tagged jet.

+:warning: Notice that the order matters!
+First `wp` entry is for the leading jet, second `wp` is for the second leading jet, ...

 The values of the WP's must be given in the configuration file:
 ```ini